Day Trips from Sydney by Train: 5 Easy Routes Without a Car

 Woy Woy has been a favourite getaway spot for Sydneysiders since back in 1889, when the Hawkesbury River railway bridge opened up this pretty coastal strip to holidaymakers.

-Once the train line was eletrified in the 1960s and travel time to Sydney was only reduced to little over an hour, Woy Woy’s population grew significantly.
+Once the train line was electrified in the 1960s and travel time to Sydney was only reduced to a little over an hour, Woy Woy’s population grew significantly.
 Despite this the peninsula has retained its laid-back charm, making it a perfect spot to unwind.

 My love of this part of the coast began in my primary school years when I spent almost every school holidays in the caravan park at Umina Beach.
 We love it so much that about 10 years ago we bought a house here to retire to one day.

-The Bayview Hotel, just across from the station, has a Rooftop Bar, Frankies with a Japanese-inspired menu.
+The Bayview Hotel, just across from the station, has a Rooftop Bar, Frankies with a range of delicious share plates.
 They make a decent cocktail too!

 Another popular lunch option is seafood from Fishermans Wharf.
 Either grab some takeaway or splurge on a meal in the attached restaurant.

-From the wharf near the Bayview Hotel, you can take a ferry to explore the local waterways.
-The cute little boat heads over to Empire Bay – no need to get off, just make a round trip.
+The wharf near the Bayview Hotel has recently been refurbished and is a great spot to catch the ferry across to Empire Bay — no need to get off, just make a round trip.

-You can explore several beaches with the help of the local buses, including Ettalong, Umina, Pearl Beach and Patonga where you will find even more great food!
+You can explore several beaches with the help of the local buses, including Ettalong, Umina, Pearl Beach and Patonga.

 The local bus (53) to Ettalong Beach takes less than 10 mins.
 Once you are there, stroll the 2km waterfront walk to Umina Beach.
 Several buses will get you back to Woy Woy.
 Alternatively, you can take the ferry to Palm Beach and make your way back to Sydney on the bus.

-Before you head back to the train pop into some of Woy Woy second-hand bookshops and op shops – I rarely leave without a treasure or two.
-You will find a good selection near Gnostic Corner.
+Before you head back to the train pop into some of Woy Woy or Umina’s second-hand bookshops and op shops – I rarely leave without a treasure or two.

 Getting there: The train ride north from Central to the Central Coast town of Woy Woy takes about 75 minutes.
 The final 30 minutes from Hornsby to Woy Woy are quite picturesque.

-Tip: Choose the right side of the train for the best views.
+Tip: Sit on the right side of the train facing forward for the best views.
 The journey takes you through Ku-ring-gai Chase National Park, offering glimpses of the Hawkesbury River and its secluded bays.
 The Hawkesbury River Bridge crossing is a highlight.

 Katoomba and the Blue Mountains

 If you are a regular reader of our site, you will know we have a bit of a love affair with the Blue Mountains.
-Aa non-driver myself, I have done this trip by train more times than I can count.
+As a non-driver myself, I have done this trip by train more times than I can count.

 The ride west to Katoomba is probably the most popular of the journeys we are sharing today, with good reason.
 You can take a limited stops train from the city at 7.30am and be in the mountains by 9.30am ready to tackle your first bushwalk or hunt down your first lookout.